Master’s in Health Administration in Rhode Island

 Admission requirements vary among the Rhode Island schools that offer graduate degrees in Healthcare Administration and coursework can often be adapted to your schedule.
 This graduate degree may be earned in only two years depending upon your existing workload.

 The Rhode Island Service Employees International Union (SEIU) website presents pertinent data regarding the growing challenges to the state’s healthcare industry.
-With 14.6 percent of the population over 65 years of age and 27.5 percent over 55, Rhode Island must prepare for a growing demand.
-In addition, 8 percent of adults have diabetes, 62.5 percent are overweight and 10.9 percent have asthma, leading to complex care needs.
+With 17.7 percent of the population over 65 years of age, Rhode Island must prepare for a growing demand.
+In addition, 26 percent are overweight 28 percent do not exercise.

-According to the same source, the Affordable Care Act will add 57,000 additional patients who qualify for medical insurance assistance.
+Since Rhode Island expanded Medicaid around 120,000 additional people have gained health insurance.
 This means that the number of qualified professionals who may be needed to manage the delivery of healthcare services could increase as well.
 Positioning yourself as a leader in this industry is possible by earning an advanced degree, and could lead to improved healthcare outcomes across the state.

 Healthcare Administration Master’s Programs in Rhode Island